twolfson/twolfson.com/articles/automate-your-style.md

 The above graph is of an experience I had while leading a team at Uber.
 We added 2 new engineers from projects with different languages and styles.
 The first PR was good code but very inconsistent with the existing coding practices.

-Instead of writing up a style guide and making the engineer relearn it, we added [jscs][] to the project and the results were instant.
-The engineer got instant feedback via the test suite and all future PR comments were focused on actual issues rather than style discrepencies.
+Instead of writing up a style guide and making the engineers memorize it, we added [jscs][] to the project and instantly fixed everything.
+The engineer got continuous feedback for style conflicts via the test suite and all future PR comments were focused on actual issues rather than style discrepencies.

 [jscs]: https://github.com/jscs-dev/node-jscs